-Due to the topology of the AL9901 LED driver-converter, it is capable of being used in boost configurations - at reduced accuracy.
+Due to the topology of the AL9902 LED driver-converter, it is capable of being used in boost configurations as shown in Figure 3 - at reduced accuracy.
 The accuracy can be improved by measuring the LED current with an op amp and use the op amp's output to drive the LD pin.